-The skin makes Vitamin D when it is exposed to ultraviolet rays from the sun.
+The skin makes Vitamin D as the ultraviolet rays from the sun come in contact with our skin.
 It is how we got most of our daily requirement.

-We all know that in many places, the sun just isn’t available throughout most of the year.
-Even where there is sun, people tend to stay inside a lot and use sunscreen when they go out (which is important for another reason we all know too well), but sunscreen efficiently blocks Vitamin D generation in the skin.
+We all know that in many places, the sun isn’t available throughout most of the year.
+Even where there is the sun, people tend to stay inside a lot and use sunscreen when they go out (which is vital for another reason we all know too well), but sunscreen efficiently blocks Vitamin D generation in the skin.

 If getting more sun is not an option, taking a Vitamin D3 supplement or a tablespoon of cod liver oil.